Gladstone Central: Geography

 Gladstone Central is bounded by Auckland Inlet on the north, Auckland Creek and Side Street on the west, the railway line on the east and a combination of Scenery Street and Tank Street on the south.

 Auckland Point is the northernmost part of the suburb (23.8333°S 151.25°E).

 The main business and shopping street is Goondoon Street which runs over a hill, its apex being at the intersection with Roseberry Street.

 History

 The Gladstone Post Office opened on 1 July 1854.

 Gladstone State School opened on 1 April 1861 and is one of the oldest state primary schools in Queensland.
-On 14 November 1968, its name was changed to be Gladstone Central State School.
+On 14 November 1968, its name was changed to Gladstone Central State School.

 Star of the Sea Catholic Primary School opened on 19 January 1902.

 Gladstone City Library opened in 2003.